Why Everyone (Else) Is a Hypocrite

 We're all hypocrites.
 Why?
 Hypocrisy is the natural state of the human mind.

-Robert shows us that the key to understanding our behavioral inconsistencies lies in understanding the mind's design.
-The human mind consists of many specialized units designed by the process of evolution by natural selection.
+Robert Kurzban shows us that the key to understanding our behavioral inconsistencies lies in understanding the mind's design.
+The human mind consists of many specialized units designed by the process of natural selection.
 While these modules sometimes work together seamlessly, they don't always, resulting in impossibly contradictory beliefs, vacillations between patience and impulsiveness, violations of our supposed moral principles, and overinflated views of ourselves.

 "Bolstered by recent studies and research, Kurzban makes a convincing and coherent ... case for the modular mind, greatly helped by humorous footnotes and examples. ...
 Taking on lofty topics, including truth and belief, Kurzban makes a successful case for changing—and remapping—the modern mind."